klysera/people-and-culture/Hiring-Onboarding/Onboarding-Journey.md

 ---

-**Your onboarding journey is designed to set you up for long-term success and cultural contribution at Klysera.**
+**Your 30-day onboarding journey is designed to rapidly integrate you into our culture and set you up for immediate impact and long-term success at Klysera.**

 **Welcome to the team.
 We're excited to grow and excel together!**